lichen999/Generalized-Mutually-Best-Pairs/README.md

 # The Generalized Mutually Best Pairs condition

  This repository provides Matlab code to verify the Generalized Mutually Best Pairs (GMBP) condition.
-The GMBP condition is useful identify in the classical school choice problem whether the student-proposing deferred acceptance algorithm (DA) is efficient and there is a unique allocation that respects priorities.
+The GMBP condition is useful to identify in the classical school choice problem whether the student-proposing deferred acceptance algorithm (DA) is efficient and whether there is a unique allocation that respects priorities.
 More information about the condition can be found in \[[Cantillon, Chen, Pereyra, 2022](https://arxiv.org/abs/2212.02881)\].
-The code was tested on Matlab R2021b, and should be compatible with older versions.
+The code was tested on Matlab R2021b and should be compatible with older versions.

  ## File structure
  * UtilitiesPriorities.m